 Weekly Livestreams and Other Videos¶

-We run a weekly livestream on Twitch at 10AM Pacific Time.
+We run a livestream on every other Thursday at 10AM Pacific Time.
 Right now this is fairly informal - some weeks we might dive deep into a topic, other weeks we might just casually chat about what’s next on the project plan.

 If you can’t join live, check out our YouTube channel, where we post the recordings for all our streams, as well as all other video content.